namtk/ManiNetCluster/README.md

 # ManiNetCluster
 Simultaneous clustering on manifold time series gene expression profiles

-author: "[Nam Nguyen, Ian Blaby, Daifeng Wang]"
+author: Nam Nguyen, Ian Blaby, Daifeng Wang

-date: "April 12, 2018"
+date: April 12, 2018

 ---
 To use this package, you will need both the R statistical computing environment (version 3.4.1 or later) and Python (version 3.6.1 or later).
 The Python environment depends on numpy, scipy, matplotlib, and scikit-learn.